Last Update: September 29, 2022

 Usually they can check out your gait—or running form—and suggest a few shoes that might work for you.
 Even if you eventually go online to make your final purchase, you’ll know exactly what to pick.
 For longer distance runners, most experts recommend sizing shoes up one to two full sizes to account for normal foot swelling.

 Once you’ve got the right shoes and tackled the first mile, you’ll probably feel the urge to try a longer distance.
 Go for it!
 Keep your energy up by snacking on about 150 calories every 45 minutes if you workout for longer than 90 minutes.
 Some good on-the-go options?
-Honey Stinger energy chews, Banana peanut butter-smothered banana bites, or Health Warrior’s chia energy bars.
+Honey Stinger energy chews or Banana peanut butter-smothered banana bites.

 It’s easy to get dehydrated when you’re running every day—even in cooler weather.
 Something about sipping on ice-cold water just doesn’t sound as appealing as a hot coffee during the winter, and you might not even realize that you’re not drinking enough H2O until you’re already dehydrated.